Ikeja Electric introduces SingleView for prepaid meter management

-Ikeja Electric Plc (IE) has announced the introduction of Singleview, an interactive platform designed to enable prepaid meter customers access their vending pattern and consumption.
+Ikeja Electric Plc (IE) has announced the introduction of Singleview, an interactive platform designed to enable prepaid meter customers to access their vending patterns and consumption.

 The News Agency of Nigeria (NAN) reports that the platform was unveiled by Mrs Folake Soetan, Chief Executive Officer, Ikeja Electric on Friday in Ikeja.

-Soetan said the platform serves as a major touch point where prepaid meter customers could access personal information such as energy vending record and consumption history.
+Soetan said the platform serves as a major touchpoint where prepaid meter customers could access personal information such as energy vending records and consumption history.

 According to her, they can also access month-on-month energy consumption, account number, account status, tariff class and rates.